Skip to main content

 The auditing profession in Mongolia is regulated by the Ministry of Finance (MoF) and the Mongolian Institute of Certified Public Accountants (MonICPA) as established in both the Law of Mongolia on Accounting of 1993 and the Law of Mongolia on Auditing of 1997, both amended in 2015.

-Under both Law’s, the MoF is responsible for reviewing and approving auditing and accounting standards presented by the Accounting and Auditing Standard Committee; maintaining a register of Certified Public Accountants (CPA) and audit firms; and carrying out quality assurance reviews.
+Under the legislation, the MoF is responsible for reviewing and approving auditing and accounting standards presented by the Accounting and Auditing Standard Committee; maintaining a register of Certified Public Accountants (CPA) and audit firms; and carrying out quality assurance reviews.
 Only audit firms that obtain an audit license from the MoF and are registered with both the Financial Regulatory Commission and MonICPA are authorized to act as statutory auditors of listed and insurance companies.

-The Mongolian Institute of Certified Public Accountants (MonICPA) was established in 1996 to represent Certified Public Accountants (CPA).
-The Law on Accounting establishes the responsibilities of MonICPA, which include implementing initial and continuing professional development requirements for CPAs; establishing ethical requirements for its members; translating and contributing to the adoption and implementation of international accounting and auditing standards; providing guidelines and materials to support the audit firms; and revoking the CPA credentials of auditors who breach the MonICPA Code of Ethics and applicable auditing standards.
-MonICPA also operates an investigative and disciplinary system for its members and its procedures is outlined within the institute’s Code of Ethics.
-In addition to being a member of IFAC, the MonICPA is a member of the Confederation of Asian and Pacific Accountants.
+MonICPA was established in 1996 to represent Certified Public Accountants (CPA).
+The Law on Accounting establishes the responsibilities of MonICPA, which include implementing initial and continuing professional development requirements for CPAs; establishing ethical requirements for its members; translating and contributing to the adoption and implementation of international accounting and auditing standards; providing guidelines and materials to support the audit firms; and operating an investigative and disciplinary system for its members who breach the MonICPA Code of Ethics and applicable accountancy standards.

 Adoption of International Standards